kstrizyk/TextAnalysisApp/README.md

 To run an application:

 - open `TextAnalysisApp.Rproj` in RStudio,
-- start an application using `r runApp()` command or by clicking the button.
+- start an application using `runApp()` command in console or by clicking the button.